 Basically, what we see is that the non-top performers are much more likely to pitch their services or their offering.

 It’s important to recognize that top performers are not doing that.

 They’re not pitching their offering.
-Instead, they’re engaging prospects in conversations.
+Instead, our sales statistics show that they’re engaging prospects in conversations.
 They’re digging into prospects’ challenges.
 They’re engaging them as an advisor, as an expert in their industry, as opposed to just saying, “Hey, here’s what we’ve got.
 Look at all the cool items and features and benefits that we have.”

-This is a stunning piece of information, one of the most powerful sales statistics which shows that a huge difference between top performers and non-top performers is that top performers are simply asking for referrals consistently.
+This is a stunning piece of information.
+In fact, I’d argue that it’s one of the most powerful sales statistics from the study because it shows that a huge difference between top performers and non-top performers is that top performers are simply asking for referrals consistently.

 They’re asking for those introductions and referrals, and as a result they’re growing their businesses.